ianmurfinxyz/itzcoatl/README.md

 Eating smart means thinking nugget combos.
 There are 3 types of combo you can earn:
 1. Eat x3-5 of the same nugget, followed by a different nugget, and earn x3 of the different nuggets value.
 2. Eat x6 of the same nugget, and earn x6 of that nuggets value.
 3. Eat all nugget types in order of ascending value and earn x9 of the final nugget's value.
-The GOLD! nugget :moneybah:.
+The GOLD! nugget :moneybag:.
 A whopping 630 points! :money_mouth_face:

 <p align="center">
   <img src="img/nugget_table.png" alt="Table of Nugget Score Values"/>